-Apart from being a scientist, I enjoy doing sports, especially Martial Arts.
-I am a board member of the Swiss branch and instructor of the japanese Martial Arts Shinkendo.
+Apart from being a scientist, I am an avid e-guitar player and a proud owner of a Gibson Les Paul (unburst).
 Additionally, I am an enthusiastic table top player and member of the Tabletop Verein Basilisk, a club dedicated to provide a friendly and lively environment for this hobby, which involves model building, painting, and of course playing.

 I also like travel and see new places.
 Being a scientist certainly helps coming around.
 When I have free time, especially during my travels I photograph, with focus on landscape and street photography.

-When at home, I also like to program (i.e. this and the two previous websites), read books, practice the e-guitar, play games, and write on my blog.
+When at home, I also like to program (i.e. this and the two previous websites), read books, play games, and write on my blog.

 At a seminar with the founder of Shinkendo, Kaiso Toshishiro Obata.